nillebco/nillebco.github.io/blog/post/a-custom-gpt-to-query-read-and-write-your-google-drive-files.md

+---
+tags:
+  - ChatGPT-Plus
+  - GoogleDrive
+  - OpenAI
+published:
+date: 2024-11-11
+---

 # A Custom GPT to query, read and write your Google drive files

-Tags: ChatGPT Plus, Google Drive, OpenAI
-Publish Date: November 11, 2024
-Published: Yes

 I have started playing with ChatGPT Plus last week, after having written an Assistant that enables chatting with the OpenAI (and others) API from Signal and WhatsApp (and others).
 So I was missing a couple of features I had implemented there.
 At the same time, I wanted to experiment how simple is it to create a new “Action” in ChatGPT plus.